-From lumber yard to luxury loft apartments, the location of this River West apartment building has witnessed some significant changes over the course of 135 years.
-As Chicago rushed to rebuild after the Great Fire of 1871, no doubt some contractors found it useful to source lumber from this convenient spot a bit south of Goose Island.
-After its original use as a lumber yard the building underwent an evolution to house a leather tannery and sporting goods manufacturer.
-Office space was to follow in the 1980s and then the property was redeveloped to meet the needs of modern renters in Chicago.
+From lumber yard to luxury loft apartments, the location of this River West apartment building has witnessed some significant changes for 135 years.
+After its original use as a lumber yard, the building evolved to house a leather tannery and sporting goods manufacturer.
+As Chicago rushed to rebuild after the Great Fire of 1871, some contractors undoubtedly found it helpful to source lumber from this convenient spot south of Goose Island.
+Office space was to follow in the 1980s, and then the property was redeveloped to meet the needs of modern renters in Chicago.

 Mid-Century Marvels for Renters

 Ahead of its time in so many regards, the iconic skyscraper, better known by its former name, The John Hancock Tower, still provides some neat examples of how high-rise living is the future of urban living even though the building has stood in Chicago's Gold Coast neighborhood for more than 50 years.
 The building contains more than 700 residences, but it's also home to a grocery store, a fitness center, a 5-star restaurant, and a bar with the best views in town right at the top of the famous Signature Lounge.
 And even though the building is mainly made up of privately-owned condos, renters still get the occasional shot at living in this famous building.
 And if renters do happen upon a condo that's up for rent in 875 North Michigan, they won't have to travel very far outside their unit to take care of most of their day-to-day tasks.

 Marina City Apartments